Rus1130/supertype/README.md

 [@import end]
 ```

 Once imported, the pages and mixins can be used.
 Page names are prefixed with the file name, so `page` becomes `fileName-page`, including the root context.
 Mixins are not prefixed.
+Headers are ignored.

 ## Comment
 ```